Brainstorming as a Risk Identification Technique for Scrum

 There are many techniques you can use to identify risks.
 Companies that have a long and storied project history can use techniques like interviews, documented knowledge, risk lists, or expert judgments.
 Here, caution must be exercised when using any subjective knowledge-based information to ensure it is relevant and applicable to your situation or project.

 You can also try different diagramming techniques, like the Ishikawa or Fishbone Diagram, also known as the Cause and Effect Diagram.
-Applying this method in the risk identification phase is quite complex since you need to have an initial list of risks collected in advance.
+Applying this method to the risk identification phase is quite complex since you need to have an initial list of risks collected in advance.
 It makes much more sense to use this technique when you are trying to resolve an existing problem by finding its root cause.
 In Scrum, this can be more easily done at a sprint retrospective meeting, to find out the real root of existing issues or problems, and to permanently resolve it.